Data Driven Web Design: How to Build Better-Performing B2B Websites

 High bounce rate

-For example, let’s say a user fills out a form or otherwise takes a desired action on a landing page, but they are not taken to a thank you page after they submit.
+For example, let’s say a user fills out a form on a landing page, but they are not taken to a thank you page after they submit.
 Visits to this page, even ones that result in conversions, will be recorded as bounces even though nothing is wrong.

 However, for most pages on your site, especially those that are designed to lead visitors deeper into your site, like your homepage, a high bounce rate is a red flag.